Music Universe K-909

-Music Universe K-909 (뮤직 유니버스 K-909), also known simply as K-909, is a South Korean music program presented by BoA, with K-pop professor Jaejae and K-pop assistant Haewon (Nmixx).
+Music Universe K-909, also known simply as K-909, is a South Korean music program presented by BoA, with K-pop professor Jaejae and K-pop assistant Haewon (Nmixx).

 Music Universe K-909 is a show features appearances of popular k-pop acts and "newcomers", who perform live on stage and interact with the audience throughout each episode.
 It airs every Saturday at 16:40 KST on JTBC, starting from September 24, 2022.

 Synopsis

 It is a show that contains "the infinite expansion of K-pop, which is a world-leading 'music to be seen" that is completed with visual concepts and performances through first publicly released songs, special collaboration stages, and documentary videos containing the artist's diverse world of music.
 BoA, who started as a music program MC after 20 years of debut, shares a deep and meaningful connection with artists as a musician colleague and a senior who has been at the top for a long time.